 The Royal Society of St George – founded in 1894

-For more than 123 years, the Royal Society of St George has been England’s premier patriotic organisation, promoting and celebrating the English way of life.
-With thousands of members, more than 60 branches in England and over 30 around the world, the Society organises a wide variety of events, from marking significant moments in history to enjoying English food and drink.
+For more than 125 years, the Royal Society of St George has been England’s premier patriotic organisation, promoting and celebrating the English way of life.
+With thousands of members, more than 60 branches in England and over 30 around the world, the Society organises a wide variety of social and fund raising events, from marking significant moments in our history to enjoying English food and drink.

 Queen Victoria was the Society’s first Royal Patron and we have since enjoyed the Patronage of every reigning monarch.
 In 1963 the Queen bestowed a notable honour by granting the Society its own Royal Charter.